Asterisk07/COL781-a2-Mesh-Processing/README.md

-# COL781 Assignment 2: Mesh Processing
+# COL781 Computer Graphics Assignment 2: Mesh Processing

 ### This top I modelled , along with the reference image: